-Valsartan is a type of drug called angiotensin II receptor antagonist.
+Valsartan is a type of blood pressure drug called an angiotensin II receptor antagonist (ACE).
 Other drugs in the valsartan drug class include irbesartan (Avapro), losartan (Cozaar), and candesartan (Atacand).

 Valsartan blocks the angiotensin receptor.
 Angiotensin is a chemical produced in the body that can cause blood vessels to narrow, raising blood pressure.

 By blocking the angiotensin receptor, the drug keeps blood vessels from narrowing.
 This lowers blood pressure and improves blood flow.

 What Are Side Effects of the Drug Valsartan?